dvchinx/JavaExercises/README.md

 Conversion from degrees Celsius to Fahrenheit and vice versa.

 - Exercise 4:
-Check if a number is even or odd
+Check if a number is even or odd.

 - In Development...